ThetaDrop Price Reaches $0.0023 on Exchanges (TDROP)

-ThetaDrop (TDROP) traded 3.3% higher against the US dollar during the 1 day period ending at 10:00 AM E.T. on October 4th.
-One ThetaDrop token can now be bought for approximately $0.0023 or 0.00000004 BTC on major exchanges.
-ThetaDrop has a market cap of $27.35 million and $1.74 million worth of ThetaDrop was traded on exchanges in the last day.
-During the last week, ThetaDrop has traded 9.6% lower against the US dollar.
+ThetaDrop (TDROP) traded 0.2% higher against the U.S. dollar during the one day period ending at 17:00 PM ET on October 4th.
+ThetaDrop has a total market cap of $27.48 million and approximately $423,592.79 worth of ThetaDrop was traded on exchanges in the last 24 hours.
+During the last week, ThetaDrop has traded 9.3% lower against the U.S. dollar.
+One ThetaDrop token can currently be bought for $0.0023 or 0.00000004 BTC on cryptocurrency exchanges.

 - Aidi Finance (BSC) (AIDI) traded down 2.2% against the dollar and now trades at $0.0000 or 0.00000000 BTC.